 “Queen Anne’s is an independent boarding and day school for girls with over 450 pupils aged 11 to 18 years.
 High aspirations combined with a positive approach to learning creates an environment where girls can grow into motivated, decisive and self-assured individuals.
 We are renowned for academic success alongside a rich programme of extra-curricular opportunities and excellence in the arts, drama, music and sport.

-As a Church of England School we are part of The Grey Coat Hospital Foundation, Westminster, London.
+As a Church of England School we are part of United Westminster & Grey Coat Foundation, Westminster, London.
 Located in Caversham, Berkshire, the school is situated to the north of Reading near Henley-on-Thames and is just over 40 minutes from London.
 School transport is available from destinations throughout Berkshire, Buckinghamshire, Oxfordshire, London and the South.

 The best way to find out about Queen Anne’s is to talk to those at the heart of our community – our pupils!”